anychat-llc/api-channel-example/README.md

 Reply to your message from anychat and you will immediately see the message in the project console.

 ### API
-To send message, send the following data to your API endpoint (https://api.anychat.one/v1/custom-channel/api?token=...)
+To send message, send the following data with **POST** request to your API endpoint (https://api.anychat.one/v1/custom-channel/api?token=...)
 ```
 {
     action: 'message',                          // only 'message' supports at this moment.
 We will add other stuff (like reactions, ackStatus) later